We also offer hive leasing for

 time to dry.

-We have competitive and flexible rates per hive and are willing to work with our local farmers and growers in the South and Central Texas regions.
+We have competitive and flexible rates per hive and are willing to work with our local farmers and growers in the South and Central Texas regions including the Rio Grande Valley.
 If you are in need of Pollination Services, please see our Contact Us page for more information.
 Now taking reservations for the upcoming seasons.
 We have bees ranging from the California Almond Orchards to the Florida Orange Groves, but are a south Texas based operation and keep many hives close to home.

 We offer hives ranging from 8 Frame Averages in Singles to 12 Frame Averages in Double Deeps. (prices are based on amount of frames of bees per hive) Contracts are required for the protection of all parties, including the bees.
 We do have minimum requirements, call or write for details.
 Schedule now to ensure your production for the season.